On axiomatic definitions of non-discrete affine buildings: Main results

+Condition (\ref{cond:metric1}) is the property proved for the standard $\Lambda$-metric in Theorem~2.20 in \cite{Bennett}.
+This condition guarantees both that in an apartment sector-faces being at bounded distance is equivalent to being translates of one another (see Lemma~\ref{lem:parallel}) and that non-translate sector panels of the same type can be distinguished by their distances from points of any sector.
+This is used in Theorem~\ref{thm:infty} for the proof of the existence of a spherical building at infinity.

+Condition (\ref{cond:metric2}) is a connectedness type condition, ensuring that if a segment is split into a sequence of sub-segments by hyperplanes then each hyperplane contains a point of the segment (see Lemma~\ref{lem:subsegments}).

+A metric $d$ on a $\Lambda$-metric space $M$ is \emph{geodesic} if for all $x,y\in M$ there exists an isometric embedding of the interval $[0,d(x,y)]\subset\Lambda$ into $(M, d)$.
+It is clear that a geodesic real-valued metric satisfies condition~\ref{cond:metric} (\ref{cond:metric2}).
+Weyl compatibility is easy to see for the Euclidean metric and shown in Section~\ref{Sec_WeylCompatibility} for the standard $\Lambda$-metric introduced in \cite{Bennett}.
+We leave as an open question whether geodesic $\Lambda$-metrics are necessarily Weyl compatible.

-Using explicit constructions and combinatorial properties of links and the building at infinity we prove in Proposition~\ref{Pr:A6 A6'} that (A6) and the exchange condition (EC) are equivalent asuming (A1)--(A5) are also satisfied.
-By similar arguments we obtain in Proposition~\ref{Pr:A6' A6''} that (EC) is implied by (A4) and the sundial configuration and that on the other hand (SC) follows from (A4), (A5) and (EC), that is (EC) and (SC) are equivalent.
-Hence we have
+Using explicit constructions and combinatorial properties of links and the building at infinity we prove in Proposition~\ref{Pr:A6 A6'} that (A6) and the exchange condition (EC) are equivalent assuming (A1)--(A4) and (BI).
+By Theorem~\ref{thm:infty}, this follows in the case that (A1)-(A4) and (TI) is true (and consequently also when (A5) is true).
+By similar arguments we obtain in Proposition~\ref{Pr:A6' A6''} that (EC) and (SC) are equivalent.
+Hence we have the following proposition.